-MELINDA: This actually sounds fun, maybe in a What We Do in the Shadows kind of way, but …Tokyopop.
+MJ: This actually sounds fun, maybe in a What We Do in the Shadows kind of way, but …Tokyopop.
 Not sure I’m ready.

 Vertical has (digitally) Bakemonogatari’s 4th manga, APOSIMZ 5, and Kino’s Journey 6.

-MELINDA: I’ve been kind of out of it and have lost touch with the Kino’s Journey manga adaptation.
+MJ: I’ve been kind of out of it and have lost touch with the Kino’s Journey manga adaptation.
 I should try to fix that.